hel-repo/hel/README.txt

 Hel Package Repository
 ======================
-Package repository and database, for OpenComputers & ComputerCraft programs.
+A package database and repository of OpenComputers & ComputerCraft programs.

 Getting Started - Usage
 -----------------------